 You may be familiar with small intestinal bacterial overgrowth (SIBO), but what about its critical connection to sulfur?
 Drs.
 Minich and Briggs explore the SIBO-sulfur link in this cutting edge discussion, where they use a root-cause, personalized lifestyle medicine approach to examine gut dysbiosis and SIBO symptomology.

-Dr. Briggs shares valuable information on the clinical patterns related to sulfur metabolism in her patients with SIBO.
+Dr. Briggs shares valuable information on the clinical patterns related to sulfur metabolism in her patients with SIBO, defined as bacteria in the small intestine.
 She describes SIBO pathophysiology and the variety of symptoms and chronic health manifestations that can result.
 Clinical assessment tools exist (e.g. breath tests and advanced stool studies) that healthcare practitioners can leverage to pinpoint SIBO etiology and provide information on the bacterial overgrowth climate in the gut of the individual patient.
 Dr. Briggs describes the overarching gut microbiota imbalance she has observed in patients with SIBO, specifically a lack of Lactobacilli and an excess of sulfur-reducing bacteria.